bijubjs/AVAlabama/README.md

 # Collocating Specialty Crops and Solar panels in Alabama, Southeastern USA

 ## Authors
-Bijesh Mishra, Ruiqing Miao, Ngbede Musa, Dennis Brothers, Madhu Khanna, Denis A. Nadolnyak, Paul Mwebaze, James McCall.
+Bijesh Mishra, Ruiqing Miao, Ngbede Musa, Dennis Brothers, Madhu Khanna, Adam N. Rabinowitz, Paul Mwebaze, James McCall.

 ## Abstract
 Agrivoltaic farm profitability in the southeastern US is poorly understood.
 We calculated the profitability of the tomato and strawberry agrivoltaics farms.
 We found that compensating 50\% capital expenditure costs through the Rural Energy for America Program makes agrivoltaics more attractive to producers but that at 25\% does not.